 This step will help eliminate your selfishness and help lessen your fear of facing life without the narcissist.

 Does it help you stop blaming others?
-This start controlling what you can control — yourself.
+This starts controlling what you can control — yourself.

 You are preparing yourself for your higher power to remove these weaknesses and character flaws from you.